 Your second year commences with the second AAS meeting, and extends at least through the end of that school year.
-As a "second year" NITARP teacher, you are more experienced and spend most of your program time working with your students on the project, conducting professional development workshops, and interacting with other teams, e.g., on the NITARP wiki.
+As a "second year" NITARP teacher, you are more experienced and spend most of your program time working with your students on the project, conducting professional development workshops, writing articles, sharing your NITARP experience, and interacting with other teams, e.g., on the NITARP wiki.